 Inlays and Onlays

 Cavities are a common oral health problem, affecting the teeth of millions of Americans of every age.
 They form as a result of the acids produced by a buildup of plaque and bacteria eroding the enamel.
 This erosion leads to the formation of small pits or cavities.
 When cavities form, treatment is needed.
 Often, this treatment is a filling.
 In most cases, fillings are quite effective.
 However, there are certain circumstances in which a filling can compromise a tooth rather than protect it.
-At Smiles Cosmetic Dentistry by Dr. Shrenna Clifton, we can provide effective treatment for these more difficult cavities with inlays and onlays.
+At Smiles by Shrenna Clifton, DDS, we can provide effective treatment for these more difficult cavities with inlays and onlays.

 Treating Cavities With Amalgam and Composite Resin

 Typically, cavities are treated in one of two ways, amalgam or composite resin.
 Amalgam has the longest history of cavity treatment, having been in use for over 150 years.
 The filling is a mixture of metals suspended in mercury.
 The material is well known for its superior strength.
 It is also known for its obvious silver color.
 Along with the color, many patients express concern over the metal and the mercury these fillings contain.

 Composite resin is a more recent alternative to traditional amalgam.
 It is a mixture of fine glass, plastic, and other materials.
 Its greatest benefit is that it perfectly blends in with the rest of your tooth structure.
 It also contains no metal or mercury.
 However, it is not nearly as strong as amalgam and can be subject to wearing down and breaking much faster and easier.